High erucic acid rape (HEAR)

 Our expert seed and trials teams monitor the performance of HEAR varieties to ensure we only supply high quality, vigorous varieties, while our BASIS-qualified agronomists are on hand to advise on establishment, crop health and overall management.

-Once the crop is harvested it’s taken to a crushing plant in Hull owned by our parent company, Cargill.
-Here, the oil is extracted and supplied to Croda Europe Ltd which is one of the world’s largest oleochemical producers and a global leader in novel polymer and additive technology.
-Frontier has an exclusive, long term supply agreement with Croda in place until 2025.
+Once the crop is harvested it’s taken to a crushing plant in Hull and supplied to Croda Europe Ltd, both of which are owned by our parent company, Cargill.
+Croda is one of the world’s largest oleochemical producers and a global leader in novel polymer and additive technology, and Frontier has an exclusive, long term supply agreement with Croda.

 |Frontier supplies seed to HEAR growers||Expert agronomists on hand to support crop production|